CMDA/cmd-computer-club/day-2.md

 > **Assignment 1.2**
 >
 > Localize your devices, have a look at [find my iPhone][findmy].
 Any old devices that show up?
+Also, jot down your serial number!

 > **Assignment 1.3**
 >
-> Jot down your serial number!
-In case your device gets stolen.
+> [Change your device names][device].
+Make it something less personally identifying.

 ## 2. Software
 Computer programs and related data that provides the instructions for telling a computer what to do and how to do it.